hyosung11/Launch-School/Courses/JS109/template.md

 } // line 10
 ```

 The code logs `'Radio'` and illustrates loose and strict equality, specifically how the loose equality operator uses implicit coercion.
 On line 1, the global variable `something` is declared and initialized to reference an empty array `[]`.
 On line 2, the global variable `somethingElse` is declared and initialized to an empty string `''`.
 On lines 4-9, an `if..else` statement is defined.
-In the `if` statement's condition, the values stored in `something` and `somethingElse` are compared using the strict equality operator `===`.
+In the `if` statement's condition, the values stored in `something` and `somethingElse` are compared using the strict equality operator `===` and since an `[] === ''` are not strictly equal the condition evaluates as false.

 ## 7. passing arguments into and return values out of functions